OCA/web/web_domain_field/readme/DESCRIPTION.rst

-When you define a view you can specify on the relational fields a domain attribute.
-This attribute is evaluated as filter to apply when displaying existing records for selection.
+This technical addon allows developers to specify a field domain in a view using the value of another field in that view, rather than as a static XML attribute.